alphagov/smart-answers/doc/common-errors.md

 There are a couple of solutions to this problem:

 1. Set the `PLEK_SERVICE_CONTENT_STORE_URI` environment variable to a valid host.
 NOTE.
-This doesn't need to be hosting the Content API (although you can use "https://www.gov.uk/api" if that's what you want), it simply needs to be a host that responds to HTTP requests.
+This doesn't need to be hosting the Content Store (although you can use "https://www.gov.uk/api" if that's what you want), it simply needs to be a host that responds to HTTP requests.

 2. Configure a web server (e.g. Apache) on your machine to respond to http://content_store.dev.gov.uk.
-This is the default location of the Content API in development so configuring this means that you won't have to set the `PLEK_SERVICE_CONTENT_STORE_URI` environment variable.
+This is the default location of the Content Store in development so configuring this means that you won't have to set the `PLEK_SERVICE_CONTENT_STORE_URI` environment variable.

 ## "SocketError" when viewing a Smart Answer (relating to Worldwide API)